CRamsan/CoreProject/kotlinlibs/frontend-angular/README.md

 |`src/app/pages`|This folder is used to store modules that represent a single page in the application.
 These modules usually build pages out of modules of multiple `sections`.|
 |`src/app/sections`|This folder contains modules that are reusable components that can be included in any page.|

 This application follows a hierarchy of three distinct layers, the `top-level` modules, `page` modules and `section` modules.
-Each layer can only include modules from the layer above it, except for `section` modules, those can include other modules from the same section.
+Each layer can only include modules from the layer below it, except for `section` modules, those can include other modules from the same layer.

 ```mermaid
 graph TD